TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ## Adoption challenge

 -   Goroutine race condition
--   Heap leak as goroutine is blocked waiting on an inactive channel
+-   Heap memory leak as goroutine is blocked waiting on an inactive channel
 -   Limited tools and hiring pool

 ## References